turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Two pieces are missing for this to work:

 * the `POST` endpoint in the Sinatra application
-* the `post` method in the RatingRepository in the primary application
+* the `post` method in the RatingsRepository in the primary application

 #### Creating Ratings in the Sinatra Application